SolidRusT/srt-inference-solution/README.md

 - Terraform 1.7.0 or later
 - Docker (for local testing, optional)
 - An existing Route53 hosted zone (if DNS records are needed)
+- A HuggingFace token stored in SSM Parameter Store (default path: `/inference/hf_token`)
+- (Optional) GPU-enabled EC2 instance for production use

 ## Deployment